 The solution?
 Just aim to be relaxed yet conscious of what message you’re sending.
-Match your facial expressions with what you’re saying, and vary your gestures so you don’t look robotic.
-Keep your arms uncrossed so your body language is more open.
+Match your facial expressions with what you’re saying, and vary your gestures, so you don’t look robotic.
+Keep your arms uncrossed, so your body language is more open.
 Studies show that both power and warmth are needed in order to be charismatic.

 True leadership is evident through an individual’s behavior both on and off stage.
 When you have a leadership presence, it becomes a central part of your reputation.
-It’s seen in the way you treat individual team members when no one else is looking.
-It’s seen in your willingness to help others, whether you use your position to provide mentorship and support, or if you trample on others to get to the top.
+It’s seen in how you treat individual team members when no one else is looking.
+It’s seen in your willingness to help others, whether you use your position to provide mentorship and support or if you trample on others to get to the top.
 People get tired of inconsistent leaders who change to benefit their self-interests.
 By being consistent, you let your actions speak louder than your words.

 Through patience and dedication, you can develop a strong leadership presence.
 As you improve your skills in crafting and delivering compelling messages, you’ll be able to connect with others in a more authentic manner.
 In time, you’ll gain greater respect and craft a meaningful identity as a leader within your community.